marcelorpf/DataLab/content/home/hero.md

   # Background image.
   image = "back.jpg"  # Name of image in `static/img/`.
-  image_darken = 0.4  # Darken the image?
+  image_darken = 0.5  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.
+  image_size = "actual"
+  image_parallax = false

   # Text color (true=light or false=dark).
   text_color_light = true